-Alignment Rerstrictions: A swordmaster must always remain lawful and within one step on the pathos axis of his Lord.
+Alignment Restrictions: A swordmaster must always remain lawful (at least two stages into the Law ethos) and within one step (any stage) on the pathos axis of his Lord.
 Thus, a Swordmaster that serves an evil tyrant must be lawful Evil or Lawful Neutral, and one that serves a good King must be Lawful neutral or Lawful Good.